TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 There is also Static, static just puts up the html.
 Though its static in our case it probably won't be if we have posts built in to out html for
 NoJS requirement.

-From these WASM for components renderered in views and interactive auto for pages seems the most desireable.
+~~From these WASM for components renderered in views and interactive auto for pages seems the most desireable.~~ Initial discussions suggest WASM Prerendered globally is the best option.
+This requires a little more set up as we need a client project.
-Components do not know how they are being rendered.
+The work is done by the browser and quickly, the prerender is done by our server.
+So the prerender and WASM will inject their own version of services (ussually identical).
+The prerendering giving us NoJS functionality.

 Prerendering is an option for WASM, Server, Interactive Auto.
 We would want to use prerendering.
 Prerendering creates first a static page.
 This is good for SEO and providing quickly an uninteractive UI initially for the user